 We want you to enjoy every second of your Kynren experience; please take a few minutes to read the notes below to ensure you arrive prepared!

-In the event of inclement weather, we recommend you bring a rain coat with you: Kynren has never been cancelled, and the show will go on even if it rains.
-However, to ensure everyone in the audience has a good view, we cannot allow umbrellas in the Tribune seating area.
-Rain ponchos may be purchased on site before the show at a cost of £4.00 each.
+To ensure everyone in the audience has a good view, we cannot allow umbrellas in the Tribune seating area, we recommend bringing a rain coat or poncho with you, just in case as, in the event of rain, the show will go on!
+Rain ponchos may be purchased on site before the show at a cost of £4 each.

-While the show involves vibrant costumes, we ask that, for security reasons, you resist the temptation to come in costume, as you will be refused entry beyond our security check!
+While the show involves vibrant costumes, we ask that, for security reasons, you resist the temptation to come in costume!

-For a full list of items we cannot allow on site, click here (LINK).
+For a full list of items we cannot allow on site, click here.
 As there are no Left Luggage facilities in the grounds (except for pushchairs), we reserve the right to confiscate any forbidden item at security check.

 Due to the vibrant nature of the show, we cannot allow dogs on site (with the exception of Guide dogs and Assistance dogs).

 Before entering the Tribune, please ensure your mobile phone, tablet and any other electronic device is switched off or on silent mode.

 We are happy to let you capture some memorable moments in the show with a camera, provided you respect the following rules: